alaminh5n/Agent-App-Parallel-Testing/README.md

 ### Before Running the tests
 1. Start the appium server
 2. Connect devices with cable

+#### Run all cases including on-boarding (single device)
+1. make sure only one device is connected
+2. set the test marker "agent"

+#### Run all cases without on-boarding (multiple devices)
-3. Install agent app form: -> BusinessApp_debug_2.3.2-UAT-DEBUG.apk
+1. Install agent app: -> BusinessApp_debug_2.3.2-UAT-DEBUG.apk
-4. On-board the Agent account according to Sim inserted that specific devices
+2. On-board the Agent account according to Sim inserted that specific devices
+3. set the test marker "onboarded"

 ### Run tests
 To run tests, runner.py has been introduced.